bluenviron/mediamtx/README.md

 |bluenviron/mediamtx:latest-rpi|:x:|:heavy_check_mark:|
 |bluenviron/mediamtx:latest-ffmpeg-rpi|:heavy_check_mark:|:heavy_check_mark:|

-The `--network=host` flag is mandatory since Docker can change the source port of UDP packets for routing reasons, and this doesn't allow the RTSP server to identify the senders of the packets.
-This issue can be avoided by disabling the UDP transport protocol:
+The `--network=host` flag is mandatory for RTSP to work, since Docker can change the source port of UDP packets for routing reasons, and this doesn't allow the server to identify the senders of the packets.
+This issue can be avoided by disabling the RTSP UDP transport protocol:

 ```
 docker run --rm -it \